 Set amidst the southwest of Takayama city in the Takayama highlands, Hotel Associa Takayama Resort soars 640 meters above sea level.
 All of its 290 spacious rooms and suites command superb and unobstructed views of the northern Japanese Alps.
 Hotel Associa Takayama Resort prides itself in providing the finest accommodation in the city.
 The Associa Takayama is also the first hotel in Takayama to have its own hot spring bath.

 The Hotel Nikko is luxurious hotel located conveniently near the JR Kanazawa Station, within walking distance of some of the most famous tourist spots in the city.
-At 130m, it is the tallest hotel in the Hokuriku area, yet its superb service allows it to maintain an intimate 'boutique' feeling.
+At 130 meters, it is the tallest hotel in the Hokuriku area, yet its superb service allows it to maintain an intimate 'boutique' feeling.

 Hotel Granvia Kyoto is an integral part of the JR Kyoto Station Building, the visually striking architectural masterpiece which also includes a department store, museum, musical theater, and a vast underground shopping mall.
 From this convenient location, hotel guests have direct and easy access to and from Kansai International Airport and major metropolitan destinations across Japan.
 With its elegant accommodations, including beautifully appointed guestrooms, there is simply no better place to stay in Kyoto.
 The inclusion of 12 restaurants and bars and fitness facilities makes Hotel Granvia Kyoto the premier destination for international travelers.